FinnArundel/boscode-doc/doc/IST/textbook_learning_activities.md

 [14.7 Sensing devices - Activities]( #147-sensing-devices---activities )
 [14.8 Actuators and controlling devices - Activities]( #148-actuators-and-controlling-devices---activities )
 [14.9 Case study - The future of robots]( #149-case-study---the-future-of-robots )

 ___
+## 2 Hardware

+### 2.3 Classification of systems - Activities

+* Read chapter 2.3 Classification of systems pages 22 & 23

+1 Draw up a table to compare the different categories of computer hardware systems.
+For each category, compare physical size, cost, storage capacity, processing speed and typical applications.
+2 Investigate other devices which have microprocessors, for example a calculator and a car.

+___
+### 2.4 Hardware solutions

+* Read chapter 2.4 Hardware solutions pages 24 & 25

+1 For each of the following scenarios, develop a hardware solution by applying the four stages of project development.
+Suggest what hardware would be required and justify your selection.
+- Students needing a new multimedia room
+- A graphic designer working in an advertising agency
+- An international airline implementing a new booking system
+- A sales representative working across several states.
+2 List some of the more common problems that you have encountered with hardware.
+Discuss how best to avoid these problems in the future.
+3 Design a poster to alert users to the do's and don'ts of computer care.

+___
 ## 14 Robotics and automated systems